 So I took him to the doctor and she approached him with her stethoscope.
 But as I started unpeeling him from his four layers of clothing she sighed, turned around, and left the room.

 Why did she do that?
 I wondered, and started looking for a sign.
-There is always a sign, in some no-nonsense font.
+There is always a sign, in some no-nonsense font with heavy use of the bold and underline functions.
 What does that sign say?
 I asked my husband, pointing at one over the baby change table.
 Children must be undressed before the doctor arrives to save time, he translated.
 But I think it just refers to the babies.

 No, I said.
 No. We messed up.
 Again.
 Eventually she came back and told us it was a virus and to take him out in the cold air because it’s good for him.
-I carried him straight home in a small yet satisfying act of rebellion.
+I carried him straight home and put him to bed in a small yet satisfying act of rebellion.

 Sometimes I wake up and resolve to deal with the baffling bureaucracy – for example, health insurance.
 A phone conversation goes like this: